Bahelia (Hindu traditions) in India

 Pray for the Holy Spirit to work on the hearts and minds of Bahelia leaders to make them open to the gospel.

-Pray for a disciple making movement among the Bahelia in this decade.
+Pray for a movement to Christ among the Bahelia in the coming years.

-Pray that the Lord will move the Bahelia to listen to gospel radio programs.
+Pray that the Lord will move the Bahelia to have access and receive the truth from hearing gospel radio programs in their native languages.

 Text Source: Joshua Project